-Forty-five benthic samples were taken (46 reported, see 2.2 for details) using the sampling protocols developed by the New Zealand Macroinvertebrate Working Group (Stark et al. 2001).
+Thirty-seven benthic samples were taken using the sampling protocols developed by the New Zealand Macroinvertebrate Working Group (Stark et al. 2001).
 These methods outline separate protocols for semi-quantitative sampling of hard-bottomed and soft-bottomed streams, therefore acknowledging the inherent differences in community composition found within.
-Both hard-bottomed and soft-bottomed streams were sampled during the 2012 monitoring programme using corresponding sampling protocols (26 using C1 and 19 using C2).
+Both hard-bottomed and soft-bottomed streams were sampled during the 2013 monitoring programme using corresponding sampling protocols (21 using C1 and 16 using C2).

 Hard-bottomed sites were characterised as having substrate dominated (>50% by area) by any combination of bedrock, gravel (2.1-16mm), pebbles (16.1-64mm), cobbles (64.1-256mm), or boulders (>256mm in diameter).
 These sites were sampled using Protocol C1 (hard-bottomed, semi-quantitative), which recommends sampling in riffle habitats and requires each sample to be taken by foot-kick method (Frost et al. 1971) using a handheld net (Cuffney et al. 1993).
-Riffle sections were sampled using a handheld triangular net ~300mm at the base with 500-micron mesh (500mm deep).
-Each sample was collected from an area totalling 1m2 (composed of ten sub-samples of 0.1m2).
+Riffle sections were sampled using a handheld triangular net 380mm at the base with 500-micron mesh (500mm deep).
+Each sample was collected from an area totalling ~1.2m2 (composed of eight sub-samples of ~0.15m2).
 Sub-samples were collected while moving progressively upstream, from a range of habitats and flow regimes.
 Sampling effort was of consistent kicking intensity and duration (seven seconds per subsample) and concentrated within the main substrate sizes to a depth of ~100mm (where possible), in proportion to their occurrence along 50-100m stream reaches.

 Soft-bottomed sites were characterised as being dominated by sand (0.063-2mm) or silt (<0.063mm) substrates, often with in-stream macrophytes present.
 These sites were sampled using Protocol C2 (soft-bottomed, semi-quantitative), which is designed to maximise invertebrate collection in streams that have 'muddy' bottoms, with in-stream macrophytes and woody debris.
 Stark et al. (2001) state that "Woody debris is considered the soft-bottomed stream equivalent to productive riffle habitat targeted for sampling in hard-bottomed streams", and are thus an important component to sample, along with stream bank margins and in-stream macrophytes.
 Soft-bottomed sites were sampled using the same handheld triangular net as hard-bottomed sites.
-Each sample was collected from an area totalling 3m2 (composed of ten 0.3m2 sub-samples) while moving progressively upstream.
-Sampling effort was of consistent intensity and area (ten 1m sweeps) and was concentrated within the main habitat types, in proportion to their occurrence along 50-100m stream reaches.
+Each sample was collected from an area totalling ~3m2 (composed of eight 0.38m2 sub-samples) while moving progressively upstream.
+Sampling effort was of consistent intensity and area (eight 1m sweeps) and was concentrated within the main habitat types, in proportion to their occurrence along 50-100m stream reaches.
 Hard substrates and man-made in-stream items (e.g., concrete) were not sampled.